-It’s one thing to have either dry skin or sensitive skin, but a completely different ballgame when you have to deal with dry and sensitive skin together.
+It’s one thing to have either dry skin on face or sensitive skin, but a completely different ballgame when you have to deal with dry and sensitive skin together.

 As well as being dull and lifeless, dry, sensitive skin can be painful, itchy, and uncomfortable.

 The right face moisturizer can soothe your dry, sensitive skin condition and ensure your skin glows with health and vitality.

 When looking for the best face moisturizer for dry, sensitive skin, it’s essential to look for specific ingredients.
 At the same time, it’s critical to make sure the product does not contain harmful ingredients.

 Here’s a look at what dry, sensitive skin is and how to choose a face moisturizer with the best ingredients to tackle dry, sensitive skin.

 Also, you’ll find the best face care routine to protect your skin and help you sport supple and moisturized skin.

 - What causes dry skin?

 - What is the connection between dry skin and sensitive skin?